pagkly/Zed/Investopedia4/EBITDA Margin Definition.md

 ### Pitfalls of EBITDA

-The exclusion of debt has its drawbacks when measuring the performance of a company.
+The exclusion of [[Debt|debt]] has its drawbacks when measuring the performance of a company.

-Some companies highlight their EBITDA margins as a way to draw attention away from their debt and enhance the perception of their [[financial performance]](https://www.investopedia.com/terms/f/financialperformance.asp).
+Some companies highlight their EBITDA margins as a way to draw attention away from their [[Debt|debt]] and enhance the perception of their [[financial performance]](https://www.investopedia.com/terms/f/financialperformance.asp).

-Companies with high debt levels should not be measured using the EBITDA margin.
+Companies with high [[Debt|debt]] levels should not be measured using the EBITDA margin.
 Large interest payments should be included in the financial analysis of such companies.

-In addition, EBITDA margin is usually higher than profit margin.
-Companies with low profitability will emphasize EBITDA margin as their measurement for success.
+In addition, EBITDA margin is usually higher than [[Profit Margin|profit margin]].
+Companies with low profitability [[Will|will]] emphasize EBITDA margin as their measurement for success.

 Finally, companies using the EBITDA figure are allowed more discretion in calculating it because EBITDA isn't regulated by GAAP.
 A firm can skew the figure in its favor.